dhh1128/codecraft.co/adios-to-computer-programming.md

 <a title="History of Germ Theory" href="http://www.sciencemuseum.org.uk/broughttolife/techniques/germtheory.aspx" target="_blank">Germ theory</a> revolutionized medicine; mortality rates plunged as doctors acknowledged for the first time how hand-washing translated into better recovery from surgery.

 Software is just as interconnected.
-Individual chunks of code depend on one another <a title="The 8th Characteristic" href="../../../2012/09/28/the-8th-characteristic/" target="_blank">being alive</a>, can <a title="Don’t forget the circuit breakers" href="../../../2013/01/11/dont-forget-the-circuit-breakers/" target="_blank">poison one another's environment</a>, must <a title="Are You Designing an Apex Predator?" href="../../../2012/09/06/designing-an-apex-predator/">respect the constraints implied by one another's requirements</a>.
+Individual chunks of code depend on one another <a title="The 8th Characteristic" href="designing-an-apex-predator.md">respect the constraints implied by one another's requirements</a>.
 Engineers and architects and CS professors, we have to stop thinking at the level of a single app(lication).
 We know we need the databases behind our app(lication), the web servers that host our UI, the people that maintain our infrastructure...
 When we pursue "integration" we acknowledge that we're joined at the hip to other products.
 Cloud computing makes our dependence on the internet explicit.

 But do we get it?

-We need <a title="Metrics, Plumb Lines, and System Thinking" href="../../../2012/11/12/measurements-plumb-lines-and-system-thinking/">system thinking</a> baked into our industry.
-We need programming languages that have sufficient expressive power to <a title="Why Mental Models Matter" href="../../../2012/11/05/why-mental-models-matter/">model</a> entire ecosystems, in all their chaotic and evolving complexity.
+We need <a title="Metrics, Plumb Lines, and System Thinking" href="why-mental-models-matter.md">model</a> entire ecosystems, in all their chaotic and evolving complexity.
 We need development processes that are agile for ecosystems, not just for a feature of an app.

 We don't use the term "computer programming" much anymore, but when are we going to start talking about "software ecosystem engineering" instead?